top of page

 Palmers Beach Resort

 This beautiful beachresort really is just meters away from the beach.
 You will be able to grab some good food here however there is no kitchen if you are trying to be a bit more frugal.
-There are morning yoga classes and there are some pretty beautiful rooms if you are not on a shoe string budget or travelling as a couple.
+There are morning yoga classes and there are some pretty beautiful rooms if you are not on a shoe string budget.
+This place is an absolute treat, do not think twice about reserving a dorm or private room for your own slice of paradise.

-Selina is a walk from the beach, only about 3 minutes through beautiful beach forest though so not really a problem!
-The Selina does have a kitchen ... and a pool table ... and a pool!
+Socialtel Red Frog is buries in the beautiful forest landscape of the island and is only about 3 minutes walk from the beach.
+The hostel does have a kitchen ... and a pool table ... and a pool!
 It also has rooms with AC if you go when it is impossibly hot!
-Selina organise evening activities here so you be able to meet your fellow backpackers!
+You will get organised evening activities here so you be able to meet your fellow backpackers!

 Tip